On Sets of Periodic Orbit Lengths in Finitely Presented Dynamical Systems

 Moreover, if $(\Omega,f)$ is topologically mixing, Proposition \ref{prop-MPconsequences} (\ref{prop-MPconstrans}) says that $X_1$ is mixing, hence $X_1$ has period 1 by Proposition 4.5.10 in \cite{Lind_Marcus_1995}.
 In the notation above, this means that $d_l=1$ for some $l$.
 The union of a cofinite set with any other subset of the natural numbers is still cofinite, so the contribution of $\tilde{q}_{n,i,j}$ for $i>1$, the ``deeper'' layers of the system, to the LPS is effectively hidden.
 With that, we have proven Theorem \ref{thm-LPSofFP-intro}.

 Suppose now that $\Omega$ is an SFT.
-Then the alphabet of $\Omega$ forms a Markov partition, and $\pi$ will be the identity map.
+Then it is straightforward to show that the cylinder sets formed by the alphabet of $\Omega$ are a Markov partition, where $\pi$ is the identity map.
 That is, $X=\Omega$.
-We thus only need to consider the irreducible components $X_1^1,...,X_1^{k_1}$.
+We thus only need to consider the irreducible components $X_1^1,...,X_1^{k_1}$, noting again that any periodic point is not transient, so it must lie in one of these irreducible components.
 By the above analysis, the LPS of each component is either a singleton $\{d\}$ or $dS$ for $S$ cofinite.
 Thus,

 where $F$ is finite and each $S_l$ cofinite.
 Again, either $F$ or the big union may be empty, but not both.
 This classification was first proved in \cite{DoeringPavlov} by a direct combinatorial argument.